Iyasu2/Iyu-ab-Homes/README.md

 # Iyu-ab-Homes

-EGOV is a sophisticated web application leveraging the Flask framework to revolutionize government services.
-This project is committed to transitioning traditionally in-person services, such as applying for a driver's license, birth certificate, and national ID, into a seamless online platform.
-With EGOV, users can effortlessly sign up, log in, and apply for essential services from the convenience of their homes.
+Welcome!!
+Here you'll discover a curated collection of exceptional homes available for sale or rent.
+Whether you're searching for your forever home, a cozy rental, or an investment property, we've got you covered.
 ## Getting Started

-To run EGOV locally, follow these straightforward steps:
+To run locally, follow these straightforward steps:

 1. **Clone the repository:**
     ```bash